- Choosing the email addresses you want to use to receive support requests

-If you want to allow exceptions to your blacklist, if for example specific users within a blacklisted email domain are allowed to submit support requests via that email domain, you can add their email addresses to a whitelist.
-For more information, see Using the whitelist and blacklist to control access to your Zendesk.
+If you want to allow exceptions to your blocklist, if for example specific users within a blocked email domain are allowed to submit support requests via that email domain, you can add their email addresses to a allowlist.
+For more information, see Using the allowlist and blocklist to control access to your Zendesk.

 You can also set up a closed Zendesk where only the users that you add to your Zendesk Support account can submit support requests.
 For more information, see Permitting only added users to submit tickets.

 When you place access restrictions like this on your Zendesk Support account, you’re creating a restricted account.
 You can read more about this in Configuring how end-users access and sign in to Zendesk Support.